-In certain circumstances the outcome of an Honor Board Hearing or Administrative Review may be appealed.
-The following guidelines shall be applicable:
+In certain circumstances the outcome of an Honor Board proceeding may be appealed.
+The Following guidelines shall be applicable:

-- C. A letter of appeal of a behavioral standards violation must be submitted by the Responding Party or student organization to the Director for Student Rights & Responsibilities within five (5) business days of receipt of the outcome of the Honor Board proceeding or Administrative Review.
-Failure to appeal within the allotted time will render the original decision final and conclusive. - D. A Responding Party or student organization adjudicated in absentia forfeits all rights to an appeal process unless it is proven that it was for lack of proper notice, except in an extraordinary circumstance. - E. The letter of appeal must specify grounds that would justify re-consideration.
+- 1. A letter of appeal of a behavioral standards violation must be submitted by the Responding party or student organization to the Director of Student Rights and Responsibilities within five (5) business days of receipt of the outcome of the Honor Board proceeding or Administrative Review.
+Failure to appeal within the allotted time will render the original decision final and conclusive. - 2.
+The Responding Party or student organization adjudicated in absentia forfeits all rights to an appeal process unless it is proven that it was for lack of proper notice, except in an extraordinary circumstance. - 3.
+The letter of appeal must specify grounds that would justify re-consideration.
 General dissatisfaction with the outcome and/or an appeal for mercy is not an appropriate basis for appeal.
-The written appeal must specifically address at least one of the following criteria: - a.
-There is a significant procedural error that changes the findings of fact rendered in the Honor Board proceeding or Administrative Review - b.
-New evidence that significantly alters the findings of fact, and that was previously unknown to the Respondent, has been discovered and is available during the appeal process. - c.
-A perceived bias against the Responding Party is present. - F. A timely appeal of a behavioral standards violation will be reviewed by the Associate Vice President of Student Life or designee to determine the viability of the appeal based on the criteria listed above.
-Upon a determination of viability, the Associate Vice President for Student Life will select an ad hoc appeals committee consisting of the

-Associate Vice President, 2 faculty members, and 1 student member of the Honor Board (none of whom participated in the original hearing) to hear the appeal.

-- a.
-The decision to grant or deny the relief sought by the appealing party will be based on information supplied in the written appeal, the case file, and, when necessary, on the recording of the original proceedings. - G. The decision on the appeal is final and conclusive and will be conveyed in writing to the Responding Party or student organization. - H. The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the Director for Student Rights &Responsibilities, the continued presence of the student on the campus poses a serious threat to the student's own self or to others, or to the stability and continuance of normal University functions.
+The written appeal must specifically address at least one of the following criteria. - a) There is a significant procedural error that changes the findings of fact rendered in the Honor Board proceeding. - b) New evidence that significantly alters the findings of fact, and that was previously unknown to the Respondent, has been discovered and is available during the appeal process. - c) A perceived bias against the Responding Party is present. - 4.
+A timely appeal of a behavioral standards violation will be reviewed by the Associate Vice President for Student Life or designee, to determine the viability of the appeal based on the criteria listed above.
+Upon a determination of viability, the Associate Vice President for student Life will select an ad hoc appeals committee consisting of the Associate Vice President, two faculty members, and one student member of the Honor Board (none of whom participated in the original hearing) to hear the appeal. - a) The decision to grant or deny the appeal will be based on information supplied in the written appeal, the case file, and when necessary, on the recording of the original proceeding. - 5.
+The decision on the appeal is final and conclusive and will be conveyed in writing to the Respondent student or student organization. - 6.
+The imposition of sanctions may be deferred while the appeal process is pending unless, in the discretion of the Director for Student Rights & Responsibilities, the continued presence of the student on the campus poses a serious threat to her/himself or to others, or to the stability and continuance of normal University functions.